 Before COVID operating procedures burned shaking hands in Uganda, a handshake was appropriate in most greeting situations.
-A handshake was one way of connecting with the individual and find out how energetic they were and very often would linger for a bit.
+A handshake was one way of connecting with the individual and finding out how energetic they were and very often would linger for a bit.
 To express extra deference, the hand-shaker would lightly grip his hand-shaking forearm with the opposite hand.
 Many times men would hold hands and often prolong the handshake into hand-holding.
-It did not have any implication on their sexual preferences; it’s just was a sign of friendship and closeness.
+It did not have any implication on their sexual preferences; it just was a sign of friendship and closeness.

 Ugandans communicate more indirectly than directly using stories and proverbs as common means of expressing a point, which may require the implicit knowledge of the listener.
 Greetings and small talk almost always occur before talking about important business.

 In Uganda cultures, it’s between adults that emotions are accurately expressed—foreigners may feel like they’re being reprimanded with false sternness.